-CPU Internal Frequency [1400MHz]
+CPU Internal Frequency [Manual]

-This field allows you to select the internal frequency of your CPU.
-Select the frequencies that you desire.
-Notes: The speed of locked processors may not be adjusted.
-Selecting a frequency higher than the CPU manufacturer recommends may cause the system to hang or crash.
-See System Hangup.
+When the motherboard is set to JumperFreeTM mode, this field allows you to select the internal frequency of your CPU.
+Select [Manual] if you want to make changes to the subsequent 2 fields.
+Note that selecting a frequency higher than the CPU manufacturer recommends may cause the system to hang or crash.